Where We Be

 the mainsail and Robin even steered the boat!

-Bluenose II -- a replica of Canada's
+Bluenose II -- a replica of Canada's most famous racing schooner

-Robin takes the helm (and we live to tell the tale)
+Robin takes the helm -- and we live to tell the tale

-Lunenburg's lighthouse on Battery Point Breakwater is one of dozens on
+Lunenburg's lighthouse on Battery Point Breakwater is one of dozens on the Lighthouse Route, which stretches along Nova Scotia's South Shore

 Lunenburg's brightly colored buildings are doubly dazzling when reflected in the water

-Here's the real iconic image: Mahone Bay's three prominent waterfront churches
+Iconic image of Mahone Bay's three prominent waterfront churches

 The Amazing Race Canada, Episode 8, included a visit to Mahone Bay, where the contestants had to stuff and dress a scarecrow